 If you do a quick Google search on deli meats, you’ll find all kinds of articles that link the nitrites in these meats to certain types of cancer.
 OK, so why are nitrites in deli meat?
 According to the North American Meat Institute (NAMI), sodium nitrite is a salt and an antioxidant that is used to cure ham, bacon and hot dogs.
-It also stops the growth of botulism-causing bacteria, prevents spoilage, and gives cured meats their color and flavor.
+It also stops the growth of botulism-causing bacteria, prevents spoilage and gives cured meats their color and flavor.
 Sodium nitrite also helps prevent the growth of Listeria monocytogenes, a bacteria that causes the foodborne illness listeriosis.

 Listeriosis causes fever, headaches, fatigue, muscle aches, nausea and vomiting.
 It’s especially dangerous for pregnant women because even if it doesn’t make the mom feel sick, she can still pass it along to her baby, causing serious complications.
 Listeria is a tricky bacteria because it can grow under refrigeration.
-Deli meats and hot dogs are only safe for pregnant women if they are heated to 165°, and that pretty much negates the idea of a quick sandwich.
+Deli meats and hot dogs are only safe for pregnant women if they are heated to 165°F, and that pretty much negates the idea of a quick sandwich.

 When nitrites combine with amines in meat they create nitrosamines, which some studies have found to be carcinogenic.
-Only about 5 percent of the nitrites we eat come from meat.
+Only about 5% of the nitrites we eat come from meat.
 We actually get most of them from plants and water.
 However, according to the World Health Organization (WHO), the consumption of processed meat is associated with small increases in the risk of cancer.
 And the more you eat, the greater the risk is.
-WHO has not been able to determine what it is in processed meat, like deli meat, that actually increases cancer risk.
+But WHO has not been able to determine what it is in processed meat, like deli meat, that actually increases cancer risk.

-How long do they last?
+How long do deli meats last?

 If you enjoy deli meat, eat it occasionally and refrigerate it properly.
 And it’s safest to avoid eating it while pregnant.